kachurovskiy/megaels/Digital_Feed_7e2/manual.md

 The exception is the adapter, in this case, too, from a larger diameter to a smaller one, but the chuck has a smaller diameter and is cut in advance.

-In this case, the backlash of the screws is selected, and both screws will always be loaded by the feed.
+In this case, the backlash of the screws is taken out and both screws will always be loaded by the feed.

 This principle is used to build an Automaton on cones.

-### Automatic cone
+#### Automatic cone

 3 variations are available:

 - outer cone (thick at the chuck) cut from left to right
 - outer cone (thin at the chuck, you need a technological cut along the left end), cut it from right to left, before the technological groove
 - inner cone (thin at the chuck) cut it from left to right